michalgnacek/AVDOS-VR/readme.md

 Download the data and paste entire data folder into root folder.

 Peer-reviewed publication available at the [following link (not yet available)]()

+DRAP uses a subset of videos published as AVDOS.
+Original AVDOS database which includes videos used can be found at [gnacek.com/affective-video-database-online-study](https://gnacek.com/affective-video-database-online-study)